 Simply put, utility patents protect that which makes an invention useful and unique.
 The holder of a utility patent enjoys exclusive rights to produce, use, and sell the patented invention.
 Unlike a design patent, a utility patent protects the characteristic function of the invention.
-Competitors will have to do more than make simple cosmetic changes to the design to avoid infringing upon the patent.
+Competitors will have to do more than making simple cosmetic changes to the design to avoid infringing upon the patent.
 Whether you've developed a new device or have come up with a novel manufacturing process, a utility patent will guarantee that no one else can take credit for your innovation.

 Whereas design patents protect the aesthetic or cosmetic aspects of a design or product, utility patents cover the operational or functional aspects.
 That means someone can't take your brilliant new device, slap a different coat of paint on it, and sell it under a different name.
 Another way to think of it is that a design patent helps to protect your branding, while a utility patent protects the heart of your invention: its function.

 With our network of patenting experts, you can quickly find a qualified attorney to help you with the USPTO patent filing system.
 Our patent lawyers are experts in U.S intellectual property law, and they will guide you through every step of the process from patent drawing to application.

 Depending on your needs, we offer utility patent services for either hourly or fixed rates.
 We a free estimate based on your project description before you make any decision, allowing you the flexibility to choose the option that best suits your project.
 The cost of applying for a patent varies according to the complexity and specificities of your invention and the field in which it will compete.
 This fee covers the entire application process including one round of revisions to the draft.
 Included in the quote are additional drafts if they are needed or should you desire them.